-Monthly Preliminary Motor-Vehicle Fatality Estimates – May 2020
+Monthly Preliminary Motor-Vehicle Fatality Estimates – August 2020

 Mileage source: Federal Highway Administration

-The estimated cost of motor-vehicle deaths, injuries, and property damage through May was $156.7 billion.
+The estimated cost of motor-vehicle deaths, injuries, and property damage through August was $296.2 billion.

 - Data Table

-- Wyoming (-33 deaths, -52%)
+- Wyoming (-30 deaths, -28%)

-- North Carolina (+33 deaths, +6%)
+- North Carolina (+145 deaths, +16%)

-- Arkansas (+20 deaths, +10%)
+- Arkansas (+85 deaths, +25%)

 - Data Table

-How NSC Calculates Crash Fatality Estimates
+How the National Safety Council Calculates Crash Fatality Estimates

-NSC collects preliminary motor-vehicle fatality estimates from data reporters in all 50 states and the District of Columbia.
+The National Safety Council (NSC) collects preliminary motor-vehicle fatality estimates from data reporters in all 50 states and the District of Columbia.
 State data reporters generally work in state Department of Transportation offices and are often the same individuals responsible for providing data to the National Highway Traffic Safety Administration’s (NHTSA) Fatality Analysis Reporting System (FARS).